-11% of exonerations obtained through DNA evidence absolved persons who pleaded guilty.37 The problem of coerced guilty pleas in the U.S. is widely known, and data shows that roughly 95% of felony convictions are obtained via pleas.38 Thus, while some innocent persons end up on death row because they reject a guilty plea to maintain their innocence, many are still incarcerated because they chose to take a guilty plea rather than face possible execution.
-Of the 2,880 known exonerations since 1989, 629 were of people who pleaded guilty.
-Of those, 57 involved murder charges and many of them involved persons who pleaded guilty specifically to avoid the death penalty.39 Tragically, these guilty pleas can be incredibly difficult to unwind, not only because of the effect of the plea on legal mechanisms for relief, but because in most states, individuals not sentenced to death are not entitled to post-conviction counsel and will thus not have resources to prove their innocence.
+At its most basic level, the use of the death penalty has led individuals to plead guilty to crimes they did not commit.
+A 2019 study by the Innocence Project in New York revealed that 11% of exonerations obtained through DNA evidence absolved persons who pleaded guilty.37 The problem of coerced guilty pleas in the U.S. is widely known, and data shows that roughly 95% of felony convictions are obtained through pleas.38 Thus, while some innocent persons end up on death row because they reject a guilty plea to maintain their innocence, many are still incarcerated because they chose to take a guilty plea rather than face possible execution.
+Of the first 3,484 known exonerations since 1989, 845 were of people who pleaded guilty.
+Of those, 69 involved murder charges and many of them involved persons who pleaded guilty specifically to avoid the death penalty.39 Tragically, these guilty pleas can be incredibly difficult to unwind, not only because of the effect of the plea on legal mechanisms for relief, but because in most states, individuals not sentenced to death are not entitled to post-conviction counsel and will thus not have resources to prove their innocence.